Greatest Literature banner

 But in The World According to Garp, there's another trick—though that seems too cheap a word to describe the literary sleight of hand involved.

-That's usually considered the book's climax but the story continues with further developments including further deaths, which are achieved with appropriate drama but more distance.
-The supposed tragedies are even somewhat satisfying in completing the stories fittingly on some level.
+That's usually considered the book's climax but the story continues with further developments including more deaths, which are achieved with appropriate drama but additional distance.
+The supposed tragedies are on some level even somewhat satisfying in completing the stories fittingly.

 Appalled in America